kixlab/kixlab.github.io/_posts/projects/2018-06-29-manyideas.md

 website:
 single_page: true
 authors: Paul Grau, Babak Naderi, Juho Kim
+summary: Many Ideas is a crowd-civic system in which members of a community engage with each other to collect issues, generate ideas, and discuss matters of concern.
 sidebar:
 - "[kaist.manyideas.org](http://kaist.manyideas.org/) (App in Korean)"
 - "_[Many Ideas for KAIST: The Most Interesting Ideas](/news/manyideas-report)_.
 2018-06-29"